 -- Declare and initialize two variables with exactly one hour of difference: 9 - 8 = 1h DECLARE @DateStart DATETIME DECLARE @DateEnd DATETIME SET @DateStart = '2017-03-10 08:00:00' SET @DateEnd = '2017-03-10 09:00:00' -- SQL Query returns difference in seconds : 3600 seconds SELECT DATEDIFF(SECOND, @DateStart, @DateEnd) AS [Durée en Seconds] -- SQL Query returns difference in minutes : 60 minutes SELECT DATEDIFF(MINUTE, @DateStart, @DateEnd) AS [Durée en Minutes] -- SQL Query returns difference in hours : 1 hour SELECT DATEDIFF(HOUR, @DateStart, @DateEnd) AS [Durée en Hours]

-How to calculate time difference in hours minutes and seconds with SQL Server?
+How to calculate the time difference in hours, minutes or seconds with SQL Server?

 Below are two different ways to calculate the time difference between two dates.